arianitu/sql-stress/README.md

 # Fixtures

 Fixtures are basically .sql files that run in order.
 This is where you would put your table definitions in.
-You must have a folder named fixtures in the directory that you're running sql-stress.
+You must have a folder named fixtures in the directory that you're running sql-stress (if you don't want to run fixtures, use the command line option -run-fixtures=0)

 The file names inside the fixtures folder should be in the format: name_order.
 Name must be a string, and order must be an integer.